Schema authoring guide

 Project structure

-TypeScript file that lives in a .dmno
+TypeScript file within a special .dmno

 A typical DMNO project structure: